-The application is performed internally by the System as a series of steps and the input arguments are defined by the User in the Wrapper script, "SHAPE\ver2.m".
-Once these parameters are set and the Wrapper script runs, the Application is performed without any interruption.
+The application is performed internally by SHAPE as a series of steps and the input arguments are defined by the User in the Wrapper script, "SHAPE ver2.m".
+Once the parameters are set and the Wrapper script runs, the Application is performed without any interruption.